rpiraces-plain/security-development-muggles/README.md

 We will fix this vulnerability in the "Final" version.

-### Detecting the vulnerability and attempting to stop it before reaeching production
+### Detecting the vulnerability and attempting to stop it before reaching production

 One of the best ways to avoid this is to ensure that we understand the actual logic of our app and make authorization tests that run in our CI pipeline.
 Using these approach we will be checking for all cases and ensuring the authorization is working as expected for all cases.